 You Only Live Twice

 In the book Fleming devises an exquisite interrogation technique when Blofeld puts Bond, disguised as a deaf mute, on a bottomless chair over an active geyser and tells him his testicles are about to be blown to heaven.
-Though being a deaf mute he’ll just happily sit there and take in the scenery, won’t he?
+Being a deaf mute, Bond will be forced to just happily sit there and take in the scenery, won’t he?

 Live and Let Die